Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 The encryption is done through complex algorithms and mathematical sets

+Quantumn computers can decode very quickly leading to current innovative processing to make code that quantumn computers cant read

+Data centers are the thing that is powering everything which is also called the cloud

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*